 Body comparison: Canon 2000D vs Contax N Digital

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Contax N Digital.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Contax N Digital is considerably larger (61 percent) than the Canon 2000D.
 Moreover, the N Digital is substantially heavier (108 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the N Digital are weather-sealed.